 Tracy graduated with her Masters' Degree in Social Work from NYU in 2001.
 She has worked in outpatient, inpatient and private practice settings.
 She has certifications in Trauma-Focused CBT, DBT, CBT and MICA Specialist.
 She currently works as the program manager of Transitions, IOP at Jawonio.
 She created that program from the ground up.
 Tracy is passionate about her work and clients and believes in the concepts of neuroplasticity and that everyone has the capacity to learn and grow.

 Arianne J. Napier-White, LMSW (she/her) is the Trauma Support Manager of the Brooklyn Rapid Assessment and Response team, at the Department of Health and Mental Hygiene where she develops citywide strategies to address and strengthen neighborhood resilience.
 She has served as an adjunct lecturer at NYU Silver School for Social Work teaching in the Zelda Foster Palliative EOL Post-Master's Certificate program and the MSW program.
 She also serves as the Field Faculty Adviser at Smith College School for Social Work advising clinical social work students and serving as liaison between student, school, and field placements.
 Her professional experiences have included serving in acute trauma settings providing grief counseling as a palliative care social worker, crisis intervention in emergency departments, and providing psychotherapy in outpatient mental health clinics.
 Arianne received her MSW from Smith College School for Social Work and is an alum of the NYU Silver Zelda Foster Studies Palliative and End-of-Life Care Post-Master's Certificate Program.

 Dr. Nathanson graduated with her MSW and DSW from NYU.
 Her work focuses on clinical practice in serious illness and grief work from a trauma-informed lens, and she has 15 years of clinical and leadership experience in healthcare.
 She does consulting work and has a private practice focusing on these issues.
-Dr. Nathanson is the co-editor of the forthcoming textbook, "The Practice of Clinical Social Work in Healthcare" from Springer Press, and she holds advanced designations in EMDR, AEDP, Meaning-Centered Psychotherapy and Clinical Supervision, and holds board certification in Palliative Care, and has presented nationally on topics relating to caregivers, program development and best practices for medical social workers.
+Dr. Nathanson is the co-editor of the forthcoming textbook, "The Practice of Clinical Social Work in Healthcare" from Springer Press, and she holds advanced designations in EMDR, AEDP, Meaning-Centered Psychotherapy and Clinical Supervision, and holds board certification in Palliative Care.
+She has presented nationally on topics relating to caregivers, program development and best practices for medical social workers.

 Adjunct Assistant Professor